code-423n4/code-contests/contests/04-pods/README.md

 **Judge(s)**
 tbd

-## Learn about the system

-- You can find our full documentation [here](https://docs.pods.finance)

-- If you want to use our deployment scripts, or check our test suite and coverage, you can check our repo [here](https://github.com/pods-finance/contracts)

 ## About The Code
-Pods's system is composed by two main elements:
+Pods’ system is composed of two main elements:
 - **The financial instrument (Options)**:
-    Inside the `contracts/options/` folder you wll find the contracts that represents Put and Call options.
+    Inside the `contracts/options/` folder you will find the contracts that represent Put and Call options.
 - **The AMM**:
-  Inside the `contracts/amm` folder you will find the code for our single-sided AMM and it's price discovery for options using Black Scholes.

-   It adds other elements in addition to the product constant formula, aiming less impermanent loss for liquidity providers."
+  Inside the `contracts/amm` folder you will find the code for our single-sided AMM and its price discovery for options using Black Scholes.
+It adds other elements, in addition to the product constant formula, aiming to reduce impermanent loss for liquidity providers.

 ### How It Works
-`AMM.sol` It is an abstract that defines the general logic and structure that a basic AMM should follow.
-It lacks the `_getABPrice` function implementation, responsible for the price discovery.
+`AMM.sol` is an abstract that defines the general logic and structure that a basic AMM should follow.
+It lacks the `_getABPrice` function implementation responsible for the price discovery.

-`OptionAMMPool.sol` It will be responsible for setting the custom `_getABPrice` function.
-Also it will handle the pool fees and sigma update (also known as implied volatility).
+`OptionAMMPool.sol` is responsible for setting the custom `_getABPrice` function.
+Also, it handles the pool fees and sigma update (AKA implied volatility).

+`BlackScholes.sol` responsible for the BlackScholes formulation.

+`SigmaGuesser.sol` responsible for finding a new sigma given a targetPrice using a numeric method mechanism.

+`PriceProvider.sol` responsible for returning the current underlying asset spot price.

+`NormalDistribution.sol` responsible for returning the probabilities that BlackScholes formula will use.

 As this code conforms to [NatSpec](https://docs.soliditylang.org/en/v0.5.10/natspec-format.html#natspec-format) formatting specifications, lower level details regarding function can be found as comments within the code itself.